llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 to crashed cars, a trashcan cantata outside

 Ask me if sadness begins or ends here
-as the brinicles run in reverse; ask me
+as the brinicles drag bottom up; ask me

 if this takes longer to admit:
 love always runs reverse